sixhobbits/unofficialeskom.com/docs/latest/index.md

 # Latest

-**2023-03-14T11:56:12.000Z**
+**2023-03-15T13:20:56.000Z**

-\#POWERALERT1
+\#loadsheddingupdate

-Loadshedding will be reduced to Stage 3 from 05:00 on Wednesday until 16:00.
-Thereafter, Stage 4 loadshedding will be implemented until 05:00 on Thursday.
+Due to some improvements in the generation capacity over the past 24 hours, Stage 3 loadshedding will remain in force until further notice.
+Eskom will provide an update as soon as any significant changes occur.